mehrancodes/laravel-zarinpal/README.md

     'description' => '',
   ],

-  // Set to true if you are in the development environment 'testing' => false
+  // Set to true if you want to test the payment in sandbox mode 'testing' => false
 ];